Evidence of dynamical dark energy in a non-flat universe: current and future observations: Dynamics of DE: PADE parametrization

 For the last parametrization, we choose $x$ differently.
 Instead of eqn. (\ref{pade1.1}), where we took the PADE parametrization of (\ref{PADE}) in terms of $ x = (1-a/a_0)$, we consider $x = \ln (a/a_0) $ in (\ref{PADE}) up to $(m, n) = (1, 1)$ and get the following parametrization

 which we label as ``PADE-II''.
-Considering these three parametrizations representing the De EoS, we fitted the cosmological scenarios using various observational datasets.
-In what follows we describe the datasets that have been used in this article.
+Considering these three parametrizations representing the DE EoS, we fitted the cosmological scenarios using various observational datasets.
+Having these parametrizations for DE in terms of its EoS, in the following we describe the observational datasets that have been used in this article.